yacoubb/web-terminal/README.md

 # web-terminal

-A functional web emulator written in react.
+A functional terminal emulator written in react.